Table of contents

 TEFL interview questions to ask

-The interview is a two-way thing and you will come to the end of the interview when the interviewer will ask if you have any questions.
-Use this opportunity to clarify anything but also to show him how serious you are about the job.
+The interview is a two-way thing, and you will come to the end of the interview when the interviewer asks if you have any questions.
+Use this opportunity to clarify anything and show him how serious you are about the job.

 Here are some questions you might want to ask:

 - What are the working days and working hours?
 Do we work on weekends?

 - How many contact teaching hours will I be expected to do?
 (20 to 25 a week is common, 30 is doable but is a lot, and 40 and above is not healthy!

 - Will I be paid overtime if I teach more than this number of hours? (when is it paid, and is it compulsory?)

 - How many days of paid holiday are there? (and does this include public holidays?)

 - What are the expectations for non-teaching tasks, such as meetings, attending training, placement testing of students when outside regular working hours?